haithcockce/capital-me/planning/plan.md

   - View: Angular (since most activity is on a single page at a time) maybe React when we add metrics?
     - Coupled with uikit for css framework
   - Controller: django

+# Implementation

+- Build API first so we can just use it to